 Reflect and adjust

-5 ways we’ve adapted agile to work for us
+How we adapted Agile to work for us

-Not all the agile principles will work for your organization or team - 100% agile isn’t realistic.
-And you certainly can’t magically transform into agile overnight if you’ve been working a different way until now - this process can take years.
+A few of the Agile principles in the previous section have included examples from how we apply them at Tiny.
+But not all the Agile principles will work for your organization or team – 100% agile isn’t realistic.
+And to transform magically into using Agile overnight, is not a feasible plan.
+If you’ve been working a different way until now, a process change can take years.

 So, how do you adapt agile?